Caching

 // Subsequent access: returns from local cache (no network call)

-- Consistency: Message bus keeps all instances in sync
+- Message bus coordination: Automatic invalidation across all hybrid cache instances

 ScopedCacheClient